LoWang123/ImageFingerprintModulePackage/ReadMe.txt

 Color Histogram: Inspired by the absence of color information in the aforementioned methods.

-3. Source Code & Licence
+3. Licence
 ------------------------

-TODO
+The ImageFingerprint Module Package is distributed under the MIT Licence.
+Please see licence.txt for further information.